-On the 23rd of October, 1914, an article appeared in the Buffalo Morning Express about an 18 year old youth who had accidentally shot himself in the face, with a .22 caliber rifle.
+On the 23rd of October, 1914, an article appeared in the Buffalo Morning Express about an 18 year old youth who had accidentally shot himself in the face with a .22 caliber rifle.
 The youth was home alone at the time of the accident and he ran nearly a mile to Dr. Shoemaker’s office.
 A village physician never knew what emergency would walk into the office at any given time.
 Dr. Shoemaker commented in the newspaper that “the youth will probably recover”.

 In 1915, Dr. Shoemaker was elected as the delegate to attend the meeting of the Eighth District Branch of the State Medical Association.

 Mrs. Shoemaker died on the 11th of March, 1924.
 Dr. Shoemaker died on the 25th of February, 1931.
-They are buried at the Corwin Cemetery in Newfane, Niagara County, New York.
+Dr. and Mrs. Shoemaker are buried at the Corwin Cemetery in Newfane, Niagara County, New York.

 *His son Edwin Allan Shoemaker also became a physician and he practiced medicine in New York.
 He served during WWII with the United States military.
 Dr. Edwin A. Shoemaker died on the 24th of June, 1971 and he was buried at Newfane, New York.